AnumQ/stock-chart/README.md

 ## Description

-This app fetches stock infomration from [https://eodhd.com/financial-apis/api-for-historical-data-and-volumes/](End-Of-Day Historical Stock Market Data API
+This app gathers stock infomration from [https://eodhd.com/financial-apis/api-for-historical-data-and-volumes/](End-Of-Day Historical Stock Market Data API) and displays the data in a stock chart for different periods; daily, weekly and monthly.
-).

-## Usage:
+There are two modes, live and demo, toggles between live and demo stock data.
+Live has a limit of max 20 requests a day.

+Notes:
-Default search is set to stock code MCD.US.
+- Default stock is set to ´MCD.US´.
-When running on the server, use AAPL.US to test the search function.
+- When running on the server, use AAPL.US to test the search function.
+- High charts library has been used for visualization of the stock chart.

 ## Installation